nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 1. Once done, run `batchadd FILENAME` in the CLI.

-If the command is successful, the employees in the file should be added to the database all at once, and it should look something like the below image.
+If the command is successful, the employees in the file should be added to the database like below:

 <p align="center">
   <img src="images/batchaddsuccess.png" width="75%" height="50%">